chuckySF/Rent-A-Dog/README.md

 ### App Design

 #### Objective
-[explain the goal of the app]

 Allow users to search around their areas to allow them to rent dogs for specific amount of days.
 Users also have options to allow requirements for caring and what they can and can’t do with their dog, such as walking them outside or giving them showers.

 #### Audience
-[who is this app targeting?]

 The app is targeted for people who are animal lovers, but more specifically, lovers of dogs.
 The age group might range from kids to full grown adults who might need company.
 The income group will range to people who can afford at least $10 a day in rent expense to even more.
 We’re trying to be inclusive of everybody.
 Not everyone can buy a dog, but they could rent a dog to know how it feels like.
 The app can be used any time but pickup and drop off ranges are determined by the owner.

 #### Experience
-[how will your users interact with this app?]

 As a Rent-A-Dog user, I want to be able to quickly see pictures of dogs and rent them out for company.